mzahana/indoor-nav-at-risclab/demo1.md

 Mocap mainly consists of cameras, network switches, and a PC with a special software.
 Cameras capture images which contain special *reflective markers*.
 Those markers are used to track objects (rigid bodies) they are attached to.
 Then, images from all cameras are transmitted to the PC software (called *Motive*) through the network switches, in order to do further image processing. *Motive* extracts useful information about captured rigid bodies such as position and orientation.
 Rigid bodies are defined by at least 3 reflective markers that are rigidly mounted on the object of interest.

+For this tutorial, it is assumed that the Mocap is already calibrated.

 What we need in this tutorial is to
 * open *Motive* project
 * define rigid bodies